pajicadvance/mapstitch/README.md

 ### Game rules

-- `mapstitch:require_compass_for_pos`: Whether a compass is required to display the minimap and the player position and coordinates in the world map (default true)
+- `mapstitch:require_compass_for_pos`: Whether a compass is required to display the minimap and the player marker, coordinates, and grid overlay in the world map (default true)

 ### Client settings